Author: V.N. Hiromel de Silva, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2008.

 Proteus syndrome is an example of mosaicism in which the abnormal AKT1 gene in some cells produces a growth activating protein.
 Various forms of overgrowth and naevi occur and may progress throughout life.

-But cutaneous mosaicism does not always follow Blaschko lines.
-This is thought to relate to the time the mosaicism arises during embryonic development.
+Cutaneous mosaicism does not always follow Blaschko lines, which may relate to the time the mosaicism arises during embryonic development.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.